alifsatyawan/alifsatyawan/README.md

 * 🌍  I'm based in California
 * ✉️  You can contact me at [alif.satyawan@berkeley.edu](mailto:alif.satyawan@berkeley.edu)
 * 🧠  I'm learning three.js, Python, and Go!
+* 🤖  I'm passionate about Machine Learning and AI
 * 🤝  I'm open to collaborating on Interesting Projects

 #### Fun fact: I once solved the world's oldest question with a single line of JavaScript